5 Tips for Buying Non-fiction Books for the School Library

 • golf pencils & small sharpenersGolf pencils – These are the 4½” ones with no eraser.
 A box of 144 costs about $10 at any office supply store.
 I usually get a couple boxes at the start of school to last the whole year.
 Since kids don’t really like them (no eraser & hard to sharpen) they rarely carry them out of the library.

 • Small pencil sharpeners – These are perfect to sharpen golf pencils.
-I got a couple dozen for well under $1 apiece at the start of school one year in order to have one for each table plus a few extra.
-(I do need a few replacements each year because they break or “walk away”.)
+I get a couple dozen for well under $1 apiece at the start of school in order to have one for each table plus a few extra for breakage or loss.
 Students use them for their own pencils, too, and it’s a lot quieter than electric or hand crank sharpeners.

 • small plastic basket from TargetSmall plastic baskets – These 4”x5” baskets are so useful.
 I place one on each table, one between each pair of OPAC computers, and one at the circulation desk, so I have about 2 dozen.
 Each one holds a few golf pencils and a sharpener, along with several copies of my IT IS FOR ME checklist.
 They stack inside each other, so I can easily gather them up and store them on a shelf when they aren’t needed.
 I got mine at Target in the dollar aisle, but I’ve also seen 5″x5″ ones in cool colors at the dollar stores.